Home ImprovementThe Pro Guide to Restoring Wood Furniture Without Stripping

 Well, this post will look into a few solutions to the problem and see what works a treat and what doesn’t quite deliver the desired results.

 White stains on your wooden furniture can appear from hot and/or wet dishes, placed on the surface without a mat.
-From a hot takeaway meal in a cardboard box, heated plates or a steaming cup of tea to an icy cold glass of coke, both heat and water will leave you with white rings and cloudy blotches on the wood to deal with.
+From a hot takeaway meal in a cardboard box, heated plates or a steaming cup of tea to an icy cold glass of coke, or even a hot frypan on one of your recently installed kitchen cupboards, both heat and water will leave you with white rings and cloudy blotches on the wood to deal with.

 When comes to removing white heat stains from wood, the lighter the colour of the mark, the easier to fix it.
 Or in other words, dark and nearly burnt-looking rings mean that the heat has penetrated not only through the varnish layer but it has “etched” an undesirable impression on the wood itself.

 With water stains on wooden furniture, colour is not so much at play when trying to determine the level of the damage.
 If the spill or water imprint has not been attended to soon enough, this may result in the top layer of the wood surface to swell, especially when the varnish or wax on the piece of furniture is pretty old.

 So, let’s see if there are any effective homemade solutions that can help you remove white heat stains from wood.
 Keen DIY-ers will search and try all sorts of remedies to fix their furniture when damaged by heat (or moisture, for that matter).
 But do these tricks actually work?
 We put a few techniques to the test and the results were hardly encouraging.
 So, it’s up to you if you want to give them a go and see if they’ll do the magic in your case.